Learning to Learn Words from Visual Scenes: Learning to Learn Words

 \section{Learning to Learn Words}

-We present an approach that learns how to learn word representations from visual context.
-In this section, we formulate the learning task and describe a neural network architecture that instantiates the visual language model.
+We present a framework that learns how to acquire words from visual context.
+In this section, we formulate the problem as a meta-learning task and propose a model that leverages self-attention based transformers to learn from episodes.